Sophie Germain: École Polytechnique

-In 1794, when Germain was 18, the École Polytechnique opened.
+In 1794, when Germain was 18, the École Polytechnique opened in Palaiseau.
 As a woman, Germain was barred from attending, but the new system of education made the "lecture notes available to all who asked".
 The new method also required the students to "submit written observations".
 Germain obtained the lecture notes and began sending her work to Joseph Louis Lagrange, a faculty member.
 She used the name of a former student Monsieur Antoine-Auguste Le Blanc, "fearing", as she later explained to Gauss, "the ridicule attached to a female scientist".
-When Lagrange saw the intelligence of M. Le Blanc, he requested a meeting, and thus Sophie was forced to disclose her true identity.
-Fortunately, Lagrange did not mind that Germain was a woman, and he became her mentor.
+When Lagrange saw the intelligence and originality of M. Le Blanc, he requested a meeting, and thus Sophie was forced to disclose her true identity.
+Fortunately, Lagrange did not mind that Germain was a woman, and he became her mentor and friend.

 Early work in number theory

 Correspondence with Legendre

 Germain first became interested in number theory in 1798 when Adrien-Marie Legendre published Essai sur la théorie des nombres.
 After studying the work, she opened correspondence with him on number theory, and later, elasticity.
 Legendre included some of Germain's work in the Supplément to his second edition of the Théorie des Nombres, where he calls it très ingénieuse ("very ingenious").
-See also Her work on Fermat's Last Theorem below.
+See also her work on Fermat's Last Theorem below.